This post may contain affiliate links. See my disclosure policy.

-This silky-smooth Tomato Bisque Recipe is irresistibly rich, creamy, indulgent, and easy to make!
-Packed with rich tomato flavor, it’s the ultimate comfort food and a million times better than canned tomato soup!
+This easy Tomato Bisque Recipe is irresistibly rich and creamy.
+Made with a delicious blend of roasted vegetables and heavy cream, it’s the ultimate comfort food and a million times better than canned tomato soup!

 Making soup is my love language.
 It’s how I express feelings of gratitude, grief, sickness, and passion.
 Of course, I use words, too, but (sometimes) food words are better.
 Today, I’m sharing how to make tomato bisque soup.
 Luxuriously thick, creamy, and smooth, tomato bisque is an explosion of passion, comfort, and indulgence.
 One spoonful is never enough.
 Serve it with grilled cheese, cheese toast, or hearty buttered bread for a complete meal.